enelija/scs/Readme.txt

 Requirements:
 =========================================================================================
 - 4-channel audio system
 - pd-extended
 - Windows only because of the used Ambisonic driver

 Installation:
 =========================================================================================
-- Download and install pd-extended
+- Download and install pd-extended (for the sound system)

-- Download and install Processing
- -- Go to 'Sketch' menu -> 'Import Library' -> 'Add library' and install the oscP5 and
-    the controlP5 library
+- Download and install Processing (for the simulator - optional) -- Go to 'Sketch' menu -> 'Import Library' -> 'Add library' and install the oscP5 and the controlP5 library